dikyardiyanto17/mediasoup-nodejs/README.md

 - Fixing bug in when Host title is not displayed when changing host
 - Changing minimum bitrate video to 500 kbps - 900 kbps
 ### 0.1.2
+- Mute all button only displayed in host interface
+- Chat button removed
+- Fixed bug when in screen sharing mode and new user join, it wont display the screensharing
+- Fixed bug audio sometimes is not working properly when in screen sharing mode
+- Fixed bug screensharing mode and user camera sometime switched when other user leaving room
+- Adding padding to name tag
+- Change recording text and background

+## Note
+- Font recording disesuaikan (&#x2713;)
+- Nama dikasih jarak (&#x2713;)
+- Fitur unmute all participant hanya ada di host (&#x2713;)
+- Tampilan home dan lobby perlu improvement